SkeltonThatcher/aws-terraform-rancher-single-node-ha-gocd/README.md

 This repo contains Terraform code with supporting scripts and advisories to deploy single node HA Rancher server and Rancher hosts in AWS, with GoCD server and GoCD auto-registered agents

+The deployment is designed for use with the [STCL-TECH GoCD server and agent services](https://github.com/SkeltonThatcher/rancher-buildeng-catalog)

 The Terraform plan will build out and deploy the following resources.

 * x1 VPC + IGW